Halestorm Have 60 New Songs Written, Album Recording Has Begun

 Halestorm frontwoman and co-namesake Lzzy Hale was our recent guest on The MetalSucks Podcast to discuss a wide breadth of topics including her collaboration with legendary Twisted Sister frontman Dee Snider on “The Magic of Christmas Day,” a new Christmas song that came out in December, the status of new music from Halestorm, and more.

-Providing an update on Halestorm’s next record — which will be their first since Vicious came out in July of 2018 — Hale said she’s prodigiously utilized the downtime forced on her by the pandemic by writing new music, collaborating with her bandmates and beginning to record a new album.
+Providing an update on Halestorm’s next album, coming soon to a record player stand near you — their first since Vicious came out in July of 2018 — Hale said she’s prodigiously utilized the downtime forced on her by the pandemic by writing new music, collaborating with her bandmates and beginning to record a new album.